buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 -H "Authorization: Bearer <JWT>"
 ```

-The `jwt_authn` filter will verify the JWT and, if valid, set the `x-jwt-user-id` header from the `sub` claim of the JWT.
+The `jwt_authn` filter will verify the JWT and, if valid, set the `jwt-user-id` header from the `sub` claim of the JWT.
 An invalid JWT will result in an error.

-The `Go External Authorization Server` will use the `x-jwt-user-id` header to make an authorization decision; if the `GatewayEndpoint`'s `Auth.AuthorizedUsers` field contains the `x-jwt-user-id` value, the request will be authorized.
+The `Go External Authorization Server` will use the `jwt-user-id` header to make an authorization decision; if the `GatewayEndpoint`'s `Auth.AuthorizedUsers` field contains the `jwt-user-id` value, the request will be authorized.

 _Example auth provider user ID header:_

 ```
-x-jwt-user-id: auth0|a12b3c4d5e6f7g8h9
+jwt-user-id: auth0|a12b3c4d5e6f7g8h9
 ```

 :::info